Redesigning the Overwolf Developer Console, starting with the Production Channel

 A platform every Overwolf developer depends on

-Since 2023, I've led a full redesign of the Overwolf Developer Console.
-This platform helps in-game app developers manage publishing and track their workflow.
+Since 2023, I've led a full redesign of the Overwolf Developer Console, where in-game app developers publish and manage their apps.
+I rebuilt 16 features in 5 sections, 9 from scratch and 5 fully redesigned.
+The Production Channel came first.

-The Production Channel is essential because every app release on Overwolf goes through it.
-Here, developers upload builds, handle review steps, set rollout percentages, and ship updates to their users.
-If this process is not clear enough, it impacts all app developers.
+Every app release on Overwolf goes through it.
+Developers upload builds, complete review steps, set rollout percentages, and ship to users.
+When the process isn't clear, every developer on the platform feels the impact.

 challenge